Header image.jpg

 Newspapers, radio, trade press and events were the key ways for brands to communicate and word of mouth almost the only means for an individual to give their endorsement.

-Now, the pace at which we can share information has increased exponentially.
 “When I first started in TV, we’d explore trends in design and it would take six months before it aired,” said Oliver Heath, expert in architectural and interior design (@Oliver_Heath).
 “Today, it’s much more immediate.
 You can discuss and communicate more rapidly…there are more places to draw influence from.”

 As well as this greater immediacy, every individual or business now also has the potential to become an influencer or an opinion former, share their views or give their backing to something they’re passionate about.